thiagorcdl/work-at-olist/README.md

 # Work at Olist

-Olist is a company that offers an integration platform for sellers and marketplaces allowing them to sell their products across multiple channels.
+Olist is a company that offers an integration platform for sellers and marketplaces allowing the former to sell their products across multiple channels.

 The Olist development team consists of developers who love what they do.
 Our agile development processes and our search for the best development practices